Tawfiqh/UniExamNotes/README.md

 ## makePage.sh
 This just calls [Gruber's](https://daringfireball.net/projects/markdown/) markdown script (included) on each Markdown input, converting it into an HTML document with the same name and in the same location.

-Each file then has `makeHTML.sh` called on it.
+Each HTML file then has `makeHTML.sh` called on it.